zohra009/manipulating-hashes-prework/README.md

 #  => [:apples, 45]
 ```

 These are only a few of the many helpful methods out there.
-Be there to check out the [Ruby Docs on Hashes](http://ruby-doc.org/core-2.2.0/Hash.html) to learn more.
+Be there to check out the [Ruby Docs on Hashes](http://ruby-doc.org/core-2.2.2/Hash.html) to learn more.

-Let's practice before you move on to the next lab:
+Let's practice before you move on to the next challenge:

 ### Code Along Challenge II: Manipulating Nested Hashes

 You'll be coding your solution to this challenge in `lib/second_challenge.rb`.
 In the `second_challenge` method we have a nested hash of grocery items.

-* Use the `.values` method to collect all of the values of the grocery type keys (:dairy, :meat, etc).
-The end return should be a *one-dimensional* array of groceries that *only includes* actual foods ("milk", "carrots").
+* Use the `.values` method to collect all of the values of the grocery type keys (`:dairy`, `:vegetables`, `:meat`, `:grains`).
+The method should return a *one-dimensional* (or "flat") array that *only* includes only the values (groceries such as "milk" and "carrots") without their keys.

 **Hint:** What happens when you call `.values` on a nested hash?
 What is the return value?
 How can you *flatten* an array of arrays?
-Make sure to use binding.pry to help you solve this one.
+Make sure to use `binding.pry` to help you solve this one.

 ## Resources: